 - Feelings of numbness.
 Not feeling the range of emotions that come with having a baby is a red flag.
 Having neither joy or elation, sadness or baby blues is abnormal and should be seen as a sign of a bigger problem.

 - A lack of interest in the baby.
-It is hard to imagine that a new mother would have no interest in her newborn baby, but the lack of interest in anything is a hallmark sign of depression.
-The new mom with postpartum depression may feel inadequate to care for the baby, leading to the disinterest.
+It is hard to imagine that a new mother would have no interest in her newborn baby, but a lack of interest in anything is a hallmark sign of depression.
+The new mom with postpartum depression may feel inadequate to care for the baby, leading to disinterest.

 - Excessive concern for the baby.
 On the opposite spectrum, a depressed mother may be overly worried or obsessively-compulsive about raising the new baby.
-This may include not letting friends or family near the baby.
+This may include not letting friends or family near the child.

 It may be possible to predict postpartum depression in some women, as there are certain risk factors associated with the disorder.
 These may include: